robfatland/nexus/ai/index.md

 This page touches on the *broad* definition of artificial intelligence as forms of autonomous computation.
-This big region on the AI Euler diagram encompasses Machine Learning, Deep Learning, CNNs, Supervised and Unsupervised training, K-means and so on; a profusion of tools and methods.
+This big region on the AI Euler diagram encompasses all manners and forms of AI: Machine Learning, Deep Learning, Convolutional Neural Networks, Supervised and Unsupervised forms of training, clustering algorithms such as K-means and so forth.

 The related sub-pages linked above -- *gcp*, *aws* and *azure* -- are AI notes on cloud-specific technology stacks.